Episode 241: Depressive Personality Style with Jonathan Shedler

 Puder:

 And so I had this thought that I think connects the two.
 There's a verse in the Bible, and it says if you hate your brother, you commit murder.
-And I've always it's, it's it's, it's always been like a part of my ethic to not hate anyone, you know?
-And so I think after I had that thought about my mother that was, that was the same day that the dream came after.
-And I thought, like, I'm gonna tell you about this. 'cause I had some frustration towards my mother.
-But then I think for some reason that that sort of thought process comes through my mind that it's something bad, you know, to have any anger or like hatred, or, I'm not saying I hated her, of course.
-I'm just for some reason that that thought comes to my mind.
+And it has always been a part of my ethic to not hate anyone.
+And so I think after I had that thought about my mother that was the same day that the dream came after.
+And I thought, like, I'm gonna tell you about this because I had some frustration towards my mother.
+But then I think for some reason that sort of thought process comes through my mind that it's something bad to have any anger or like hatred, or– I'm not saying I hated her, of course.
+I'm just saying for some reason that that thought comes to my mind.

 Shedler: